Frequently Asked Questions

 That being said, I am extremely flexible with payment plan options, gift registries are available to share with family and friends, and I have a great client referral program.
 Feel free to reach out about any of these options!

-In addition to offering the highest of quality print products, I provide the option to invest in either low-resolution re-sized (good for online sharing or printing small) or high-resolution full-sized (good for printing up to size of choice).
+In addition to offering the highest of quality print products, I provide the option to invest in high-resolution full-sized digitals (good for sharing online or printing).

 I present a minimum of the following number of images for the following session types: